-Despite wide-ranging, in-depth conservation agriculture (CA) studies conducted over many years, almost none consider gender and gender relations as a factor that may explain low adoption rates, according to the recently published paper “Gender and conservation agriculture in East and Southern Africa: towards a research agenda.”
+Despite wide-ranging, in-depth conservation agriculture studies conducted over many years, almost none consider gender and gender relations as a factor that may explain low adoption rates, according to the recently published paper “Gender and conservation agriculture in East and Southern Africa: towards a research agenda.”

-If we take labor requirements as an example – many studies highlight labor shortages as a constraint to the adoption of CA, particularly when zero tillage is not complemented by the application of herbicides.
-Without herbicide use, CA techniques for land preparation increase weeding over and above plowing and ridging by as much as three times in maize production.
+If we take labor requirements as an example – many studies highlight labor shortages as a constraint to the adoption of conservation agriculture, particularly when zero tillage is not complemented by the application of herbicides.
+Without herbicide use, conservation agriculture techniques for land preparation increase weeding over and above plowing and ridging by as much as three times in maize production.
 In East and Southern Africa, this burden falls largely on women as weeding is largely a woman’s task.
 Studies conducted in several countries show that where (frequently subsidized) herbicides have been used, the release of women and children from weeding tasks results in multiple benefits, including more children attending school and more time for women to engage in income-generation activities.

-A: I am not sure that this is a question that should be posed specifically in relation to CA but could be asked of agronomic research in general.
+A: I am not sure that this is a question that should be posed specifically in relation to conservation agriculture but could be asked of agronomic research in general.
 Things are improving, but I would suggest that the reason has been that gender is a challenging and complex issue that takes many of us out of our comfort zone both professionally and perhaps personally.
 It requires an interdisciplinary approach and a set of skills that many agricultural research centers simply have too limited a supply of and I include in this a critical mass of female research staff of sufficient seniority.
 Without this critical mass of gender expertise, agronomic research will continue to be designed and implemented according to the “male agronomist” norm.

 A: lncreased feminization of labor in smallholder agriculture has resulted in major changes in the roles and responsibilities of women in rural Africa, but still agricultural service suppliers and the wider policy environment in general remain locked into the conceptual norm of the primary farmer being male.
-This inevitably results in inappropriate targeting of research, extension services, and policy, and logic would tell us that it has also contributed to low adoption rates of CA.
+This inevitably results in inappropriate targeting of research, extension services, and policy, and logic would tell us that it has also contributed to low adoption rates of conservation agriculture.

 As the paper explains, the new norm of the “female primary farmer” has not resulted in their widespread recognition as such by external agencies or indeed within their communities.
-The ability of women-led households, or male-headed households with women as primary farmers, to adopt CA may be compromised if government policies, extension systems, and other actors continue to design interventions around the conceptual norm of the male-headed household.
+The ability of women-led households, or male-headed households with women as primary farmers, to adopt conservation agriculture may be compromised if government policies, extension systems, and other actors continue to design interventions around the conceptual norm of the male-headed household.
 This needs to change.

 A: Gender-sensitive research needs to be mainstreamed into projects.
 In order to achieve this, we need more multidisciplinary teams including both male and female researchers of similar seniority.
 While there is a decent body of gender research on the socioeconomic aspects of agricultural technologies such as barriers to uptake and extension services, it seems that there is still a large gap in gender-sensitive agronomic research.
 What are the implications for gender of increased weeding, need for planting basins, crop diversification, and residue retention?
 All very basic questions that still need answering.
-So moving forward, we need more research that involves gender specialists working closely with agronomists on the design, implementation, evaluation, and scaling out of CA-based practices.
+So moving forward, we need more research that involves gender specialists working closely with agronomists on the design, implementation, evaluation, and scaling out of conservation agriculture-based practices.